pragnae/FetchRecipeApp/README.md

 Executed 1 test, with 0 failures (0 unexpected) in 1.345 seconds.
 ```

-This confirms that the API returns valid data and the app can successfully decode it.

 ## Trade-offs and Decisions
 - Implemented custom image caching instead of using third-party libraries for better control.